Nestled in Chile's northern reaches between the Andes Mountain Range and the coast lies Earth's driest desert: the Atacama.

 Other notable lagoons for you to explore include Laguna Chaxa (or 'Chaxa Lagoon') and Piedras Roja.

-4. Devil's Throat Bike Ride
+4. Cycle to Devil’s Throat

 Embark on an adventurous bike ride to Devil's Throat, weaving through picturesque gorges and past trickling rivers to reach this captivating natural wonder.